PeterCamilleri/mini_readline/README.md

 ```
 * :auto_source is the class of the source for auto-complete data.
 By default this
 is MiniReadline::FileFolderSource.
 This option can be changed up to get auto-complete
 data other than files and folders.
+See Auto-Compete below for more details.
 * :eoi_detect is used to control the end of input detection logic.
 If disabled,
 eoi inputs are treated as unmapped.
 If enabled, they raise a MiniReadlineEOI
 exception.